ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Date Validation:** There is no restriction on the reservation date being in the past due to simplifications for testing purposes.

-- **Data Storage:** The error reports and XLSX files are also stored locally, inside the container.
+- **Data Storage:** For simplification, error reports and uploaded XLSX files are stored locally, inside the container, under `data/reports` and `data/reservations` directories respectively.
+In production, they should be stored on some bucket, to avoid overflowing the Docker container's storage.

 ## Author